haddockapp/haddockapp/atp.md

 - **Steps:**
   1. Navigate to the dashboard.
   2. Locate the project to be edited from the list and click on it.
-     _If you are testing on the `demo.haddock.ovh` environment, click on the project you just created (last one in the list)._
+     _If you are testing on the `dev.haddock.ovh` environment, click on the project you just created (last one in the list)._
   3. In the newly opened page, navigate to the settings tab.
   4. Click on the "Edit this Project" button that appears.
   5. Update the name and description fields with new values.
-     _If you are testing on the `demo.haddock.ovh` environment, we recommand you to update the name as `private repository` and feel free to update the description as you want.
+     _If you are testing on the `dev.haddock.ovh` environment, we recommand you to update the name as `private repository` and feel free to update the description as you want.
 This name will be used to identify the project in the dashboard later in this document._
   6. Click the 'Edit this Project' button to save the changes.
 - **Expected result:**
   - A toast message should be displayed on the bottom right side of the screen confirming the successful update of the project information.